-If you want to be more creating with your bread designs there are two things that are crucial.
+If you want to be more creative with your bread designs there are two things that are crucial.

 There are four reasons that dough sticks to the blade when scoring:

-Use a bakers lame or if using, replace the blade with a new one.
-A blade should be replaced or rotated every 50 – 100 breads depending on the level of accuracy required.
-A craft baker changes their blade every night but in high intensity bakeries the number of blades used will be higher.
+Use a baker’s lame or if using, replace the blade with a new one.
+A blade should be replaced or rotated every 50 – 100 loaves of bread depending on the level of accuracy required.
+A craft baker will change their blade every night, but in high-intensity bakeries, the number of blades used will be higher.

-Develop a stronger gluten network by increasing the fermentation time, the amount of kneading or use a high quality bakers flour.
+Develop a stronger gluten network by increasing the bulk fermentation time, the amount of kneading or using a high-quality baker’s flour.